diego-aquino/globalclock/README.md

 ## :bulb: Learning outcomes

-I've learned a ton with this project, and some of my experiences and learning outcomes were associated with:
+I've learned a ton with this project!
+Some of my experiences and learning outcomes were associated with:

 - Improving my skills with **TypeScript**, **React** and **Next.js**, by using them to build this project.
 - Creating reusable, self-contained React components, to enhance the separation of concerns and simplify maintenance.
 - Using the React [Context API](https://reactjs.org/docs/context.html), to allow efficient communication between pages and components.
 - Using [Styled Components](https://styled-components.com/), a CSS-in-JS library useful to improve the styling workflow in React applications.
-- Implementing serverless (lambda) functions, as a way to extend the services provided by the external APIs used.
-Serverless functions offer many benefits of servers, without having to build a full-fledged backend.
-In TimeInCity, they were used to create features tailored the needs of the app and to cache responses, preventing most rate-limiting issues and making the most external APIs.
 - Integrating the app with:
   - [HERE API](https://developer.here.com), for features that rely on location data, such as searching cities by name, showing location suggestions based on the user entries, using the current coordinates to determine the user location, and retrieving information about time zones.
   - [Unsplash API](https://unsplash.com/developers), to show dynamic, high-quality images in the background of pages.
+- Implementing serverless (lambda) functions.
+They offer many benefits of servers, without having to build a full-fledged backend.
+In TimeInCity, serverless functions implement response caching and other features tailored the needs of the app, preventing most rate-limiting issues and making the most external APIs.
 - Showing a lightweight, [blur hash](https://blurha.sh/) version of images while loading.
-Once they are ready, the background will transition to the original image, enhancing the overall UX by not letting the background go blank.
+Once they are ready, the background will transition to the original image, enhancing the overall UX by not letting the screen go blank.
 - Keeping the layouts responsive to different screen sizes.
-- Manipulating dates, time zones and offsets, with [Luxon](https://moment.github.io/luxon/) as well as built-in JavaScript date support.
+- Manipulating dates, time zones and offsets.

 ## :newspaper_roll: License